chethika/New-York-Times/README.md

  To Run the Web Application

  • Clone the project.

  • Use “npm install” to install the all required dependencies.

- • Use “npm start” to start the local server
+ • Use “npm start” to start the local server.

  • This web application uses “create-react-app”.

  • The standard React's port 3000 is used to run this project.

  • In the scripts section of package.json, you can configure the port.

  • It is ideal for using API keys and other sensitive stuff because .env file can be ignored by the Git.

  • For more info, refer the DOTENV and React documentation.

  • Also, please delete the configuration variable from the package.json script segmentdotenv never overrides variables if they are already configured.

  • The book API has used from the https://developer.nytimes.com/.
 General functionality:

  Home Pages

 ![](Screenshots/Home1.png)
 ![](Screenshots/Home2.png)
 ![](Screenshots/Home3.png)

 Buy Now

 ![](Screenshots/BuyNow.png)